juliaceliberti/Honours/Results/results.md

 Notes:
 - Achieving very high recall with balanced classes (great at classifying silent genes but poorer performance classifying non-silent genes)
     - Opposite effect of using the simpler ML models
 - Including batch normalisation balances precision and recall (+ highest F1 score)
 - F1 score is comparable to the balanced simpler ML models (RF, LGBM, XGB, SVM) and is only utiltising a single linear layer
+    - Promising results considering its simplicity